josh-tustanowski-fdmt/backend-interview-take-home/README.md

 ## Getting Started

+### Development

+1. We've provided some base reference packages, see `requirements.txt`.
+We expect a Python version of >= 3.10

+### Exploring

 1. Review the existing code structure in `src/schema/isa_allowance.py` for data models
 2. Implement your solution in `src/service/isa_allowance.py`
 3. The `calculate_isa_allowance_for_account()` function is your main entry point
-4. Add comprehensive tests in the `tests/` directory
+4. Add comprehensive tests in the `src/tests/` directory
 5. Consider edge cases and error handling throughout your implementation

 ## Design Considerations